Nick Schultz (Blue Heelers)

-Nicholas 'Nick' Schultz is a fictional character in the long-running Australian television series Blue Heelers portrayed by William McInnes.
-He was introduced in the pilot episode and starred in the series between 1994 and 1998 before departing in episode 207.
-He returned to the series as a guest star for five episodes (441-445) in 2004 and a further two episodes (458-459) in 2005 as a homicide detective based in Melbourne.
-At the time of the show's cancellation, he was the sixth longest serving character behind Tom Croydon, Chris Riley, P.J.
-Hasham, Maggie Doyle and Ben Stewart.
+Nicholas "Nick" Schultz is a fictional character from the Australian television series Blue Heelers, portrayed by William McInnes.
+He was introduced in the first season episode "A Women's Place", broadcast on 18 January 1994.
+He departed in episode 207, but returned to the series as a guest star for five episodes (441–445) in 2004 and a further two episodes (458–459) in 2005 as a homicide detective based in Melbourne.